How to Raise Money for Church

 For those in a leadership or administrative role within the church, private and even federal grants may be available.
 When considering other church fundraising ideas to raise money, think back to the religious community you know so well—and tap into the unique interests of your church members to get your creative juices flowing.
 Take a look below for more inspiration.

 Apply for grant money

 If your church is incorporated as a 501(c)(3) nonprofit organization, you may be able to qualify for government assistance in the form of federal grants, loans, or even disaster relief.
 There are also a number of private grants available to religious organizations, depending on your location and the type of community work you do.

 - The U.S. Department of Health and Human Services offers grants specifically for faith and community-based youth group organizations.
 Awards are determined based on the community impact of your organization, and cannot be used for strictly religious purposes.

 - The Society for Nonprofits maintains a list of private organizations that offer funding for religious organizations.

 - Check out this list of 20 grantmaking foundations that specifically fund Christian organizations, compiled by the Tu Luong Foundation and get started today.

 Host a charity event

 Hosting a charity event can help increase support for your place of worship while bringing both the youth group and all people together around a common goal.
-Consider fun ideas like a community fashion show, sell tickets, an auction or raffle, or even a dinner theater night hosted at your place of worship.
+Consider fun ideas like a community fashion show, bake sale, or even a dinner theater night hosted at your place of worship.

 Create a community fundraiser

 Starting a creative fundraiser can help keep your churchgoers engaged, all while raising funds to help your place of worship.
 Emphasize that funds will not only support the church but the charitable programs and services that your church offers to the community.
-Expand your reach and get even more people interested in your fundraiser with a fun social media contest.
+Expand your reach and get even more people interested in your fundraiser with a fun social media post.
 Choose a platform like Facebook or Instagram, and make sure you have a unique fundraiser hashtag to further promote social sharing of your fundraising idea.